Rob Austin: British Touring Car Championship

 In 2011, Austin took over the driving duties from David Pinkney in the British Touring Car Championship due to Pinkney's departure from the team after the first round.
 He competed in a NGTC specification Audi A4 for his own team.
 Austin qualified a career best fourth at Knockhill but retired in the first race.
-He took his maiden podium finish in the third race at Rockingham, ending up second by James Nash.
+He took his maiden podium finish in the third race at Rockingham, ending up second behind James Nash.
 He completed the season in 16th place with one podium finish and one fastest lap.

 Rob Austin Racing signed Mark Hazell to drive the team's Audi A4 for the start of the 2012 season, but Austin was the only entry for the season opener at Brands Hatch Indy.
 He finished eighth in the first race of the season and finished fifth in the following two races.
 Hazell left the team after Brands Hatch, leaving Austin as the team's only driver for Donington Park and Thruxton.
 Austin sat out the meeting at Oulton Park while series debutant and 2009 Euroseries 3000 champion Will Bratt was the team's sole entrant at the Cheshire venue.
 He returned to the car for the next race at Croft, taking his second podium finish in race two.
 He was unable to find the budget to race at Knockhill, forcing him to miss the event but he returned to the car at Rockingham.
 He was disqualified from the third race at Silverstone after colliding with Daniel Welch on lap three while fighting for second place.
 Austin secured a title sponsor for the season finale at Brands Hatch, his car would carry a special NASCAR inspired livery for Wix Filters.

 Austin confirmed his return in 2013 with the team running under the WIX Filters banner.
 Austin led early on in the first race of the season at Brands Hatch, he was then passed by Jason Plato and eventually finished third behind Andrew Jordan.
 He retired from the following two races, in race three he was collected by Dave Newsham who had spun and Austin had a high speed collision with the barriers before coming to a rest in the middle of the track.
 He took his first pole position in the BTCC at the Knockhill round.
 He took his first outright win at the next event at Rockingham; he took victory in race two ahead of Gordon Shedden.
 After that he only scored 11 more points for the rest of the year, finishing 11th in the standings.

 Austin returned for the 2014 season.
 Exocet took over title sponsorship after the departure of WIX Filters.
 WIX then continued their BTCC tenure with Adam Morgan and his family run team 'Ciceley Racing'.

 In March 2014 Hunter Abbott signed for Rob Austin Racing to run in a second Audi A4 in the 2014 season under the AlcoSense Racing Banner.